brettz9/webappfind/README.md

 //  file contents to this page itself (and this save
 //  will be picked up by the Firefox add-on), so do
-//  NOT change the second argument. window.postMessage(['webapp-save', previouslySavedPathIDFromViewEvent, dataToSaveAsString], window.location.origin);
+//  NOT change the second argument.
+// You should only call this when the user has indicated
+//  they wish to make a save such as if they have approved
+//  draft auto-saving or when manually clicking a save button. window.postMessage(['webapp-save', previouslySavedPathIDFromViewEvent, dataToSaveAsString], window.location.origin);
 ```